Biden aims to reduce cancer deaths by 50% over next 25 years

-President Joe Biden is committing to reduce the cancer death rate by 50% — a new goal for the “moonshot” initiative against the disease that was announced in 2016 when he was vice president.
+President Joe Biden announced Wednesday he’s committing to reduce the cancer death rate by 50% — a new goal for the “moonshot” initiative against the disease that was announced in 2016 when he was vice president.

 Biden has set a 25-year timeline for achieving that goal, part of his broader effort to end cancer as we know it, according to senior administration officials who previewed Wednesday’s announcement on the condition of anonymity.

-The issue is deeply personal for Biden: He lost his elder son, Beau, to brain cancer in 2015.

-The pain experienced by the president is shared by many Americans.
+He said treating patients with aggressive cancers like metastatic melanoma or lung cancer, “I know that many more of them will see durable remissions after treatments with therapies that harness the body’s immune system to fight their cancer.”

+Nduom was the neurosurgeon who cared for Channel 2 Action News evening anchor Jovita Moore.
+She died in October at age 54 of glioblastoma, a serious form of cancer.

 The American Cancer Society estimates that there will be 1,918,030 new cancer cases and 609,360 cancer deaths this year.
-What Biden is aiming to do is essentially save more than 300,000 lives annually from the disease, something the administration believes is possible because the age-adjusted death rate has already fallen by roughly 25% over the past two decades.
+What the president is aiming to do is essentially save more than 300,000 lives annually from the disease, something the administration believes is possible because the age-adjusted death rate has already fallen by roughly 25% over the past two decades.
 The cancer death rate is currently 146 per 100,000 people, down from nearly 200 in 2000.

+“The progress in cancer research is slow — some of the fruits of Nixon’s 1971 declaration were only harvested with the development of the COVID mRNA vaccine,” said Dr. Otis Brawley, a professor of oncology and epidemiology at Johns Hopkins University and former chief medical and scientific officer for the American Cancer Society.
+The research progress that has occurred has led to a “better understanding of the biology of cancer and will do even more for us in the future.”

+Better public health practices, reducing cancer risks such as smoking and informing people about the best cancer research could reduce deaths.
+Brawley said that one of his studies found that 130,000 people die annually from cancer because they do not benefit from known science.

 Dr. Barron Lerner, a professor of medicine and population health at New York University Langone Health, said that “hyperbolic goals” can be needed to attract public attention but achieving the 50% reduction is “extremely unlikely.”